-- 1. Plug a USB Thumb Drive into the device. - Save Device Configuration to the USB Thumb Drive (Main Menu > System > Sensor Configuration > Save to USB).
-The locaton of these files on the USB Thumb Drive will be displayed after the operation is complete-the device configuration is saved in <USB>:\BANNER\<DEVICE_NAME>.
+- 1. Plug a USB flash drive into the device. - Save the Device Configuration to the USB flash drive (Main Menu > System > Sensor Configuration > Save to USB).
+The location of these files on the USB flash drive displays after the operation is complete-the device configuration is saved in <USB>:\BANNER\<DEVICE\NAME>.
 For example, if the device name is myName:, the path will be <USB>:\BANNER\myName). - 3.
-Remove the USB drive from the device and insert it into an available USB drive on a Windows PC. - 4.
-If running the Emulator from the USB, launch the iVuEmulator.exe program.
-If running the Emulator installed on a PC, make sure the Emulator is not running, and copy the Device Configuration from the USB Thumb Drive to the folder where the Emulator is installed on the PC.
-For example, if the device name is myName and the iVu Emulator is installed in the default location on the PC, copy the file <USB>:\BANNER\myName\CONFIG.CFG to C:\Program Files\Banner Engineering\iVu Series.
+Remove the USB flash drive from the device and insert it into an available USB port on a Windows PC. - 4.
+If you are running the Emulator from the USB flash drive, launch the iVuEmulator.exe program.
+If you are running the Emulator installed on a PC, make sure the Emulator is not running, and copy the Device Configuration from the USB flash drive to the folder where the Emulator is installed on the PC.
+For example, if the device name is myName and the iVu Emulator is installed in the default location on the PC, copy the file <USB>:\BANNER\myName \CONFIG.CFG to C:\Program Files\Banner Engineering\iVu Series.

 - 5. Launch the iVuEmulator.exe program. - 6.
 Go to the Information screen (Main Menu > System > Sensor Information). - 7.
 Click the white box next to the Device Name label, and enter the desired Device Name. - 8.
 Click the Back button on the lower-left corner of the screen to save the Device Name. - 9.
-Close the Emulator program and the Device Name will be saved to the CONFIG.CFG file. - 10.
-If running the Emulator on the PC, copy the CONFIG.CFG file back to the original folder on the USB drive-<USB>: \BANNER\<DEVICE_NAME> (for example <USB>:\BANNER\myName).
+Close the Emulator program and the Device Name is saved to the CONFIG.CFG file. - 10.
+If you are running the Emulator on the PC, copy the CONFIG.CFG file back to the original folder on the USB flash drive-<USB>:\BANNER\<DEVICE\NAME> (for example <USB>:\BANNER\myName).

-NOTE: The device will look in the original folder (for example, myName) for the CONFIG.CFG file.
+NOTE: The device looks in the original folder (for example, myName) for the CONFIG.CFG file.

-11. Remove the USB Thumb Drive from the PC, and connect to the device.
+11. Remove the USB flash drive from the PC, and connect it to the device.